stutzlab/lets-do-it/README.md

 10. A tester will look for issues marked with "Test" and test them in a stage server
   * normally the team will have a automatic CI/CD environment setup for that
   * when finding an error, comment about the error, take print screens showing details about the context the error ocurred and change the label of the issue to "TODO" so that the programmer will take a look
+  * if you think something is strange here, ask people to use it in staging
-11. After all tests are passed and you have a stable code running, the Technical Leader will release the software by merging it to the "master" branch and running it in production.
-Planning is needed here when real customers are using your software to avoid blackouts.
+11. After all tests are passed and you have a stable code running, the Technical Leader will release the software by merging it to the "master" branch and running it in production
+  * planning is needed here when real customers are using your software to avoid blackouts
+  * release the software for partial users and monitor logs
+  * plan and do "production tests" being near real users and hearing/taking to them

 In summary:
 * Technical Leaders will check for Issues and MR/PR with labels "Review"